ascoderu/lokole/README.rst

 .. sourcecode :: sh

-  sudo apt-get install -y python3-venv npm sudo ln -s /usr/bin/nodejs /usr/bin/node
+  sudo apt-get install -y python3-venv npm shellcheck sudo ln -s /usr/bin/nodejs /usr/bin/node

 Third, use the makefile to verify your installation by running the tests and